VanAndelInstitute/reduced-host-information/README.md

   - <image_tag> can be replaced by whatever you wish to name the image
   - <location> is where the image will be created

+Example: docker build -t my-new-image .

 #### Running a container and mounting a docker volume:
-The program will require both terminal interaction and reading from the TOKEN environment variable, so you will need to enable both in the terminal.
+The program will require both terminal interaction and reading from the TOKEN environment variable, so you will need to enable both features using the proper docker command options.
 After you set your TOKEN environment variable, we will create and mount a volume using one of the two following methods:

-  - If using an exported TOKEN variable: "docker run -it --env TOKEN=$TOKEN -v ${PWD}/<new_directory_name|existing_directory_name>/:/code/csv-files <image_name>
-  - Example: docker run -it --env TOKEN=$TOKEN -v ${PWD}/my_new_dir/:/code/csv-files my_docker_image
-    - "--env TOKEN=$TOKEN" will create an environment variable named TOKEN wihtin the container and will assign it to the local TOKEN environment variable set by the user

-  - If using a .env file: "docker run -it --env-file <your_env_file> -v ${PWD}/<new_directory_name|existing_directory_name>/:/code/csv-files <image_name>
+  - To read a token from a .env file: "docker run -it --env-file <your_env_file> -v $(PWD)/<new_directory_name|existing_directory_name>/:/code/csv-files <image_name>
   - Example: docker run -it --env-file docker.env -v ${PWD}/my_new_dir/:/code/csv-files my_docker_image
     - "--env-file <your_env_file> will read the "TOKEN=<your_auth_token>" line stored within the file (outlined in the Authorization Token section) and pass it to the docker container

+  - To read a token from an exported TOKEN variable: "docker run -it --env TOKEN=$TOKEN -v ${PWD}/<new_directory_name|existing_directory_name>/:/code/csv-files <image_name>
+  - Example: docker run -it --env TOKEN=$TOKEN -v ${pwd}/my_new_dir/:/code/csv-files my_docker_image
+    - "--env TOKEN=$TOKEN" will create an environment variable named TOKEN wihtin the container and will assign it to the local TOKEN environment variable set by the user

   - "-it" will run the container with an interactive terminal to get the necessary inputs when running the program
   - "--env-file <your_env_file> will read